shelljs/shelljs/README.md

 Prints string to stdout, and returns string with additional utility methods like `.to()`.

-### dirs([options | '+N' | '-N'])

-Available options:

-+ `-c`: Clears the directory stack by deleting all of the elements.

-Arguments:

-+ `+N`: Displays the Nth directory (counting from the left of the list printed by dirs when invoked without options), starting with zero.
-+ `-N`: Displays the Nth directory (counting from the right of the list printed by dirs when invoked without options), starting with zero.

-Display the list of currently remembered directories.
-Returns an array of paths in the stack, or a single path if +N or -N was specified.

-See also: pushd, popd

 ### pushd([options,] [dir | '-N' | '+N'])